pins/tutorials/Exercise5/README.md

 2. `spine-accton-BF`: Accton Wedge100BF-32X, Intel Barefoot Tofino
 3. `leaf-arista-TH3`: Arista 7060DX4-C32, Broadcom Tomahawk3
 4. `leaf-arista-BF`: Arista 7170-64C, Intel Barefoot Tofino
-5. `onos-topology`: ONOS configuration file, `netconfig.json`, for segment routing and gRPC connections (p4 runtime connections)
+5. `onos-topology`: ONOS configuration file, `netconfig.json`, for segment routing and gRPC connections (i.e. the P4Runtime connection)

 The docker container with ONOS that you got in Exercise 4 has the PINS driver and SAI pipeliner installed.
 There are two pipelines in `org.onosproject.pipelines.sai` and `org.onosproject.pipelines.sai_fixed`.
 The latter does not include ACLs.
 If your topology has other requirements and you need to create other pipelines, explore the [SONiC ONOS Driver](https://github.com/pins/sonic-onos-driver) repository, especially the [loader](https://github.com/pins/sonic-onos-driver/blob/main/pipeliner/src/main/java/org/onosproject/pipelines/sai/SaiPipeconfLoader.java).
 You will also need follow the instructions in [Build ONOS with PINS](../BuildONOSwithPINS) instead of using the docker image we built for you in Exercise 4.